City to rehire positions with COVID-19’s financial blow not so grim

-The city will start recruiting for eight positions it halted rehiring of to cushion the pandemic’s financial blow.
+The city will start recruiting for eight positions it halted rehiring in order to cushion the COVID-19 pandemic’s financial blow.

-After the COVID-19 was declared a pandemic Wisconsin issued a safer-at-home order in March, the city put a policy in place to keep the positions opened to protect the city’s finances.
+After COVID-19 was declared a pandemic, Wisconsin issued a safer-at-home order in March, and the city put a policy in place to keep the positions opened to protect the city’s finances.

 The vacant positions include a public works maintenance worker, public works management analyst, forestry technician, permit specialist, budget analyst, human resources generalist, communications and diversity strategist, and special events and fundraiser coordinator.